NMikolajewicz/scMiko/README.md

 install.packages("devtools")
 ```

-Then the scMiko can be installed via
+Then the [scMiko](https://nmikolajewicz.github.io/scMiko/) package can be installed via

 ```
 library(devtools)